What is a sociopath?

 Characteristics of a Sociopath

 A sociopath has a brain.
 Sadly, a sociopath never uses the brain for his/her use.
 They believe that much can be achieved by conning and manipulating others.
-Hence, with a thought like that, sociopath wastes time in convincing others about heir malicious ideas.
+Hence, with a thought like that, sociopath wastes time in convincing others about their malicious ideas.
 They do so by putting on their charm.
 A sociopath victimizes the other person as an object to be used for implementing cruel intentions.

 Incapacity for Feelings or Emotions

-This is the main, yet hidden sociopath characteristics.
+This is the main, yet hidden sociopath characteristic.
 A sociopath has no scope for emotions or feelings.
 They only make a superficial exhibition of their emotions.
 They do laugh, cry, get angry and depressed momentarily.
 The underlying reason for this superficiality is, they live in their own world and have their own set of morals.
 They are often ruled by a belief that their actions bear no consequence whatsoever, and they are not accountable to anyone.
 Incapacity for feelings and emotions allow a sociopath to elude responsibility for actions by placing the blame on others.

 Sociopaths have a boundless capacity to lie.
 It all begins when they lie once to hide a mistake and then continue lying to cover the earlier lies.
 As mentioned earlier, they are incapacitated to feelings, they do not understand the impact of compulsively lying.
 If they are caught lying, sociopaths are clever at changing the subject by blaming someone else and crawling clean out of the mess.
 Often, sociopaths are so clever at lying, that they pass lie detector tests also.
 Which is why, they rarely end up in prisons.
 And who thought sociopaths were out of brains!